ramindehghanpoor/CLI/README.md

 * `-n11`

-    ~[optional]~ The file name of a new latent space.
+    The file name of a new latent space.
 Provide a new protein family latent space ~to compare it with one of the existing protein families or with the second new latent space~.
 The file should contain 30 floats, each float in a separate line. ~If only one of the nl1 and nl2 provided,~ the closest protein family to this new latent space will be shown.

-* `-n12`

-    ~[optional] The file name of the second new latent space.
-Provide a new protein family latent space to compare it with one of the existing protein families or with the first new latent space.
-The file should contain 30 floats, each float in a separate line.
-If only one of the nl1 and nl2 provided, the closest protein family to this new latent space will be shown.~

 * `-ns`

-    ~[optional]~ The name of the file containing a protein sequence.
+    The name of the file containing a protein sequence.
 Provide a protein sequence to get the closest protein family for this sequence.

 ### Available metrics